microsoft/TypeScript/doc/spec.md

 });
 ```

-the object literal passed to ‘setEventHandlers’ is contextually typed to the ‘EventHandlers’ type.
-This causes the two property assignments to be contextually typed to the unnamed function type ‘(event: EventObject) => void’, which in turn causes the ‘e’ parameters in the arrow function expressions to automatically be typed as ‘EventObject’.
+the object literal passed to 'setEventHandlers' is contextually typed to the 'EventHandlers' type.
+This causes the two property assignments to be contextually typed to the unnamed function type '(event: EventObject) => void', which in turn causes the 'e' parameters in the arrow function expressions to automatically be typed as 'EventObject'.

 ## <a name="4.20"/>4.20 Type Guards

-Type guards are particular expression patterns involving the ‘typeof’ and ‘instanceof’ operators that cause the types of variables or parameters to be ***narrowed*** to more specific types.
-For example, in the code below, knowledge of the static type of ‘x’ in combination with a ‘typeof’ check makes it safe to narrow the type of ‘x’ to string in the first branch of the ‘if’ statement and number in the second branch of the ‘if’ statement.
+Type guards are particular expression patterns involving the 'typeof' and 'instanceof' operators that cause the types of variables or parameters to be ***narrowed*** to more specific types.
+For example, in the code below, knowledge of the static type of 'x' in combination with a 'typeof' check makes it safe to narrow the type of 'x' to string in the first branch of the 'if' statement and number in the second branch of the 'if' statement.

 ```TypeScript
 function foo(x: number | string) {